BithreenGirlen/DxLibSpineViewer/README.md

 | Entry | Item | Action |
 ----|---- |----
-Folder| Open | Opens folder select dialogue.
+File| Open folder | Opens folder select dialogue.
- -| Setting | Opens dialogue for setting file extensions to pick up.
+ -| Setting | Opens dialogue for setting file extensions to pick up, and skeleton data type.
+ -| Select files | Select atlas and skeleton file one by one.
 Image| Through-seen | Switches the window's transparancy.

+`Open folder` is basically for rendering using multiple spines, `Select files` is for single spine.
+In both case, whether the skeleton is binary or not should be configured through setting dialogue.

 ## Mouse functions